chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 - Note that sync-backup.sh backs up a copy of itself.
   - This sync-backup.sh copy acts as your guide/roadmap to restore data.
   - It tells you what data was backed up and where it came from (proper location).
+  - It includes a readme.md that should include a time-stamped log of all changes to the server over all time.
 - Prioritize what artifacts need to be restored in what order.
+- Reconcile the backup data with the readme.md changes to your server to ensure you have accounted for everything.
 - Simply copy the files back to the appropriate location and ensure the file ownership is set accordingly.
 - Perform any additional app-specific tasks needed to restore services.

-If you adopted the above picture of success, you already have scripts that restore rsync.net artifacts in a UAT.
+If you adopted the above picture of success, you already have the scripts that restore rsync.net artifacts in a UAT.
 Use these scripts to perform the same actions in your new to-be production system.

 ## Frequently Asked Questions